php/php-langspec/spec/php-spec-draft.md

 array in lexical order of their declaration.
 Each element's key is the corresponding parameter name, and each element value is some unspecified value.
-(These values are overridden by the argument values used when the anonymous function is called.)
+(These values are overridden by the argument values used when the anonymous function is called).
 In the scenario above, this leads to the following, shown as pseudo code:

 ```